Hagnap/landing-page/README.md

 This project was made as a part of the Odin Project.
 It is a website that showcases some of my favorite skits from the show "I Think You Should Leave with Tim Robinson".
 I chose this show because it was one of my favorites and it made the project more interesting.
 However, the content isn't the most *appropiate* but that's the nature of the show, it's a comedy sketch show.
 This project was a way to demonstrate and reinforce my HTML, CSS, and Flexbox skills.
 Flexbox is a fun CSS-library that I have been enjoying learning as it is super helpful.

+Just a heads up, the "Sign Up" buttons do not do anything.
+They are there just for the looks.

 ## Tech Stack
 HTML